 In this article, Brian Harris, Director of TotalPrint USA, uses his ten plus years of experience in managed print to lay out an easy implementation plan, while maintaining your investment and not disrupting the end user community.
 In this article, we are going to assume your company is like most, you lease your copiers, and you buy your laser printers and supplies.

-5 Steps to Implement a Managed Print Service
+5 Simple Steps to Implementing a Managed Print Service

-1. Start Savings… Simply put your existing laser print fleet on the program.
+1. Start Saving Immediately… Simply put your existing laser print and copy fleet on the program.

 Leave everything where it is, regardless of the cost to operate the device.
-Get the savings started.
-In all cases, your cost to buy toner is 20% more than a full managed print service which includes toner, parts, maintenance kits, and service.
+Get the savings started right away.
+In all cases, your cost to buy toner will cost you more than a fully managed print service program that includes toner, parts, maintenance kits, and on-site service.

 2. Now that your laser printers are on the program, identify end of life & inefficient machines

-Let’s take a small number of devices, a low-medium-high scenario.
-For example HP 402 desktop, HP 506 small workgroup, HP 608 high volume.
-As devices reach end of life, or there are net new needs, slowly start migrating the newest in HP’s security, technology, and the most efficient equipment into the right places.
+As devices reach end of life, or if there are new devices needed or inefficient ones are identified, slowly start migrating to the newest in HP’s security, technology, and the most efficient equipment and putting them into the right places.